 Yellow Box, Red-cross Spider-orchid (endangered in Victoria), Stuart Mill Spider-orchid (endangered in Victoria), Southern Swainson Pea, Old growth Long-leaved Box, Old growth Yellow Gum, Grass Trees.

 Grassy woodland (vulnerable), Heathy dry forest, Box and Ironbark forest, Alluvial terraces herb rich woodland.

 The bushland of the JC Griffin Reserve is in exceptionally good condition.
 Rabbits and invasion by pastoral weeds are threats that we must manage to ensure its conservation values are protected.

 The reserve is one piece in a wider landscape mosaic that's owned and managed by many different groups and individuals.
 As a member of the Kara Kara Conservation Management Network, we're working with neighbours, other non-government organisations and government departments to ensure our conservation efforts are successful both on the reserve and in the wider landscape.

 Orchids in need

-Rare orchid species are found in the John Colahan Griffin Nature Reserve and nearby Nardoo Hills Reserve.
-Many of these, such as the red-cross spider orchid and Stuart Mill spider orchid, occur in low numbers in isolated populations.
+Rare orchid species are found on the reserve and on nearby Nardoo Hills.
+Many of these, such as the Red-cross Spider Orchid and Stuart Mill Spider Orchid, occur in low numbers in isolated populations.

-Bush Heritage is working with the Victorian Department of Sustainability and Environment to develop and implemented management plans taylored to the needs of each species and population.
+We're working with the Victorian Department of Sustainability and Environment to develop and implemented management plans tailored to the needs of each species and population.